 Brandenburg will also receive funding from the “Just Transition Fund” (JTF) – set up for a fair transition in the context of structural change.
 The exact distribution of 2.24 billion euros of the JTF within Germany is still pending.
 Brandenburg receives a further 64 million euros from the ReactEU Program.
 All these funds are intended to support Brandenburg and Germany by the implementation of green and digital transformation with special consideration of the social dimension.

 The future of coal in Brandenburg

-As a consequence, the price of electricity in Brandenburg is the highest in all of Germany.
-It is very important for me that energy continues to be affordable for the population of Brandenburg.
+It leads to the issue that Brandenburg has some of the highest electricity prices in Germany.
+It is important to me that energy is still affordable for the people of Brandenburg!

 I see a lot of potential in research and innovation.
 Unfortunately, Brandenburg was placed in 2015 fourth from last among the federal states when it comes to research and development activities.
 Nevertheless, our state has significant potential since it has high-performing and active universities and research institutions.